serenalin121/daily-task-manager-front-end/README.md

 # daily-task-manager
 Welcome to the daily task manager app!
 We wanted users to be able to add daily tasks for themselves and assign a due date of completion.
 We then wanted users to be able to mark each task as either complete or incomplete.
 The app also includes a login/register form.

-> Here are our models including field names and their datatypes<
+> Here are our models including field names and their datatypes:
 ```
 const userSchema = new mongoose.Schema({
 	email: {